-One of my favourite games of Rezzed last year surprisingly turned out to be Four Last Things, a quirky little point-and-click created by Joe Richardson and hosted in the Leftfield Collection area.
-It was the last title to be added to my expo to-do list and I did so on a bit of a whim, because it certainly looked unique but I wondered whether it would end up being a little too leftfield for my taste.
+One of my favourite games of Rezzed last year was Four Last Things, a quirky little point-and-click created by Joe Richardson.
+It was the last title to be added to my expo to-do list, because it looked unique, but I wondered whether it would end up being a little too leftfield.

 You see, the game is made entirely from Renaissance-era paintings and public domain recordings of classical music; and its storyline about the Four Last Things (Death, Judgement, Heaven and Hell) could potentially be a heavy subject matter.
 Instead it’s given a cheeky spin and what you’re presented with is something that feels almost as if The Secret of Monkey Island had been made in 16th century Flanders by a time-travelling Monty Python fan.
 It sounds like the weirdest thing but trust me: it works.